Mile End railway station, Adelaide

-Mile End railway station is located on the Belair, Seaford and Flinders lines adjacent to the inner western Adelaide suburb of Mile End in South Australia.
-It is located 2 km from the Adelaide station.
-There is easy access from Ellis Park, Adelaide Park Lands, but access from Mile End is limited.
+Mile End railway station, in the Australian state of South Australia, is on Adelaide's main South Line, with services to Belair, Seaford and Flinders.
+It lies between the inner western suburb of Mile End and the Park Lands, 2.0 km from Adelaide railway station.
+Access is from Ellis Park, in the Park Lands, and from Mile End.

 History

 The station opened in 1898, and was alternatively known as "Mile End Passenger" station to distinguish it from Mile End Goods station.